You are here

 Making

-- Identify and use appropriate tools, technologies, materials, and processes for productiontechnologiestools that extend human capabilities
+- Identify and use appropriate tools, technologiestools that extend human capabilities, materials, and processes for production

 - Make a step-by-step plan for production and carry it out, making changes as needed